liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/02-build-mobile-sdk-android.markdown

 Once you enter the final property, the Mobile SDK Builder runs and generates a `BUILD SUCCESSFUL` message.
 Great!
 However, you're probably wondering what just happened.
-Obviously, the build completed successfully, but other than that it doesn't tell you too much.
+Obviously, the build completed successfully, but other than that it doesn't tell you much.
 What happened is this: the Mobile SDK Builder generated the source classes you'll use in your Android app to interact with your Liferay installation's Guestbook portlet.
-You can find these source classes in the following directory of your `liferay-mobile-sdk` directory:
+You can find these source classes in the following directory of your `liferay-mobile-sdk-android-6.2.0.15` directory:

     modules/guestbook-portlet/android/src/gen/java